-No matter what phase of motherhood you are in, how tired you are, or how your child behaves, someone always has it worse than you.
+And no matter what phase of motherhood you are in, how tired you are, or how your child behaves, someone always has it worse than you.
 You mention feeling worn out, and the other moms spout off their longer to-do list.
 I’ve seen mothers look so defeated while others talk about their own personal stress.
-Whatever phase of motherhood you are in, another mama will claim hers is harder.
+So whatever phase of motherhood you are in, another mama will claim hers is harder.
 Competitive moms are no joke!

 Venting is a necessity, in my opinion.
 I am with two young kids all day and need my adult time.
 However, I find myself beginning my stories with, “I know others have it worse but…” or “I know it will only get harder, but I feel…”

 Let me just say, that’s draining!
-Why do we play each other’s enemy without first offering one another the compassion and support we all want?
-Why do we believe our friends have the worst in mind for us rather than the best?
+So why do we play each other’s enemy by being competitive moms without first offering one another the compassion and support we all want?
+And why do we believe our friends have the worst in mind for us rather than the best?
 Why do we lose friends over the silliest things that go along with motherhood instead of seeking to understand and holding tight to the ones who want to walk through the crazy journey alongside us?

 Are you tired?
 Yes.
 More than me?
 Maybe!
 But does comparison unify or separate us?
-Spend less time comparing your life to those around you and more time celebrating all of your motherhood wins.
+Competitive moms end up separating themselves more than uniting us!
+So spend less time comparing your life to those around you and more time celebrating all of your motherhood wins.